- Home

-How to Transfer Chase Ultimate Rewards to United MileagePlus: 1:1 Instant Transfers, Sweet Spots, and the Excursionist Perk
+How to Transfer Chase Ultimate Rewards to United MileagePlus: 1:1 Instant Transfers, Sweet Spots, and No Close-In Fees

 Transfer Chase UR to United MileagePlus at 1:1, almost always instantly, using a Sapphire or Ink Preferred card.
 Transfer ONLY after you find a specific award — they’re irreversible.
-United has no close-in fees, an Excursionist Perk free one-way, and Star Alliance partner space; domestic awards start near 10,000 miles one-way.
+United has no close-in fees and Star Alliance partner space; domestic awards start near 10,000 miles one-way.
+Note: United’s Excursionist Perk free one-way was discontinued for tickets issued on or after August 21, 2025.

 Topic Collection